denischertkov/training/kubeget/readme.md

 $ kubectl config current-context test12
 ```
-The program has a limit on the length of the name pods and nodes - no more than 48 characters.
+The program has a limit on the length of the pod and node names - no more than 48 characters.
 Sometimes it can be significant.